 Courriel professionnel : firstname.lastname@example.org

-Vanessa MacDonnell is an Associate Professor at the Faculty of Law (Common Law Section) and Co-Director of the uOttawa Public Law Centre.
-She is an expert in constitutional law, constitutional theory, comparative constitutional law, criminal law and the law of evidence.
+Vanessa MacDonnell is an Associate Professor in the Faculty of Law (Common Law Section) and Co-Director of the uOttawa Public Law Centre.
+She researches in the areas of Canadian constitutional law, constitutional theory, comparative constitutional law and criminal law.
 In 2019 she was selected for membership in the Global Young Academy.

 Vanessa is a graduate of the University of Toronto Faculty of Law (J.D.) and Harvard Law School (LL.M.).
 She is currently pursuing doctoral studies at McGill University.
 Between 2007 and 2008 she served as a law clerk to Justice Louise Charron at the Supreme Court of Canada.
-Vanessa has held visiting research fellowships at the University of the Witwatersrand, the Max Planck Institute for Comparative Public and International Law, and King's College London and the Laureate Program in Comparative Constitutional Law at Melbourne Law School.
-In 2019 she spent six months as the Scholar-in-Residence in the Constitutional, Administrative and International Law Section of the federal Department of Justice.
-In 2019 she will also be a Kathleen Fitzpatrick Visiting Fellow in the Laureate Program in Comparative Constitutional Law at Melbourne Law School.
-She is currently a member of the Board of Editors of the National Journal of Constitutional Law.
+Vanessa has held visiting research fellowships at the University of the Witwatersrand, the Max Planck Institute for Comparative Public and International Law, King's College London and the Laureate Program in Comparative Constitutional Law at Melbourne Law School.
+In 2019 she spent six months as Scholar-in-Residence in the Constitutional, Administrative and International Law Section of the federal Department of Justice.

 Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law, administrative law, a seminar on the Supreme Court of Canada, and a graduate course on the impact of the Canadian Charter of Rights and Freedoms on criminal law and procedure.

 Vanessa is a regular media commentator on criminal and constitutional issues.
 She tweets about current affairs at @vanessa_macd.
-She is also counsel at Russomanno Criminal Law, where she provides strategic advice and litigates complex constitutional and criminal law matters.
 She recently appeared before the Supreme Court of Canada as co-counsel for the intervener Criminal Lawyer's Association in R v Saeed.

 Read Vanessa's papers on SSRN: http://ssrn.com/author=1615707.

-The Canadian Constitution in Transition (Toronto: University of Toronto Press, 2018) (forthcoming) (with Richard Albert & Paul Daly, eds)
+The Canadian Constitution in Transition (Toronto: University of Toronto Press, 2018) (with Richard Albert & Paul Daly, eds)